 The food industry in the country is growing, that’s for sure.
 So many restaurants have opened in the last few years and they are no longer limited to foreign franchises.

 Filipino food is also gaining ground in countries like the US, starting from small food trucks to full-blown restaurants run mostly by second-generation immigrants giving Pinoys abroad a taste of home.
-There have been features too, with Anthony Bourdain leading the way.
-The question lies in Manila’s ability to become big enough to eventually turn itself into a food city like Tokyo or San Francisco.
-We ask three food experts to talk about this possibility—however far off—and what is needed to attain that status.
+But the question lies in Manila’s ability to become big enough to eventually turn itself into a food city like Tokyo or San Francisco.
+We ask three food experts to talk about this possibility—however far-off—and what is needed to attain that status.

 Sharwin Tee, known for his pop-ups and food shows, names Penang and Pampanga as examples.
 “They both have something I want all food cities to be.
 Both places not only made food a central part of the city’s culture and tourism, but they also championed food that was local.
 In both places, the dominant food enjoyed by tourists and locals alike were local, homegrown brands, and with chefs and cooks who grew up or had family connections there.”